 Ferrari Model & Year

 A Roma is less expensive to insure than an SF90 Stradale.
-Model, engine size, and horsepower all heavily influence premiums for exotic vehicles.
+Model, engine configuration, horsepower, and vehicle value all heavily influence exotic car premiums.

 👤